shadi1717/oracle-cloud-data-platform-workshop/README.md

 ### Required Artifacts
 - The following lab requires an Oracle Public Cloud account that will either be supplied by your instructor, or can be obtained through the following steps.
 - A cloud tenancy where you have the resources available to provision an ADW instance with 2 OCPUs, an OAC instance with 2 OCPUs, and an ODA instance.
+- Oracle Cloud Infrastructure supports the following browsers and versions: Google Chrome 69 or later, Safari 12.1 or later, Firefox 62 or later.

 ## Acquire Oracle Cloud Account and Sign-in